-- a.
-A refugee or asylum seeker who wishes to open an investment account but is unable to provide evidence of identity shall provide authentic references from the Ministry of Interior or from an appropriate government/international agency together with other readily available evidence. - b.
+a.
+A refugee or asylum seeker who wishes to open an investment account without being able to provide evidence of identity.
+In such circumstances, authentic references from the Ministry of the Interior or an appropriate government/international agency should be used in conjunction with other readily available evidence.

+b.
 Additional monitoring procedures shall be undertaken to ensure that the use of the account is consistent with the customer's circumstances and returns submitted half yearly to the FIC.